Stirling-Tools/Stirling-Tools.github.io/docs/Getting Started.md

 - **Your files stay yours** - documents are processed locally and removed automatically after each task, so nothing is retained by a third party.
 - **Built for organisations** - SSO, user management and permission controls, with audit logging for compliance.
-- **Automate the repetitive work** - batch processing, folder scanning and pipelines, plus a full [API](./API.md) for integrating into existing systems.
+- **Automate the repetitive work** - batch processing, [folder scanning](./Configuration/Storage/FolderScanning.md) and [pipelines](./Configuration/Automation/Pipeline.md), plus a full [API](./API.md) for integrating into existing systems.
+- **Works with your AI tooling** - the built-in [MCP server](./Configuration/Automation/MCP-Server.md) exposes Stirling's PDF operations to assistants and IDE agents, so they can run them on your behalf.
 - **Scales with you** - from a single desktop install to Docker and Kubernetes deployments.
 - **Deeply customisable** - themes, environment variables, and the ability to enable or disable individual tools.
 - **Speaks your language** - available in 40+ languages with active community translations.